roycuadra/PHP-Chat-app/README.md

 ## Author

-This project was developed by [Elias Abdurrahman](https://github.com/codingWithElias)
+This project was developed by [Roy Cuadra](https://github.com/roycua)